TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 Cause 2: You're on a model that's too slow for agent tasks

-The fix: Switch your primary model to a faster tier.
-For most agent tasks (customer support, scheduling, Q&A, simple research), Sonnet or Flash provides the same quality at 2-3x the response speed.
-Keep the slow, expensive model for the complex tasks that actually need it.
+Switch your primary model to a faster tier.
+For most agent tasks (customer support, scheduling, Q&A, simple research), Haiku 4.5 or Flash provides the same quality at 2-3x the response speed.
+Keep the heavyweight model for the complex tasks that actually need it.

 Model routing helps here.
 Route simple tasks to a fast model and complex tasks to a capable one.
 For the cheapest and fastest provider options, our provider guide covers speed alongside cost.

-Speed comparison of Claude Opus vs Sonnet, GPT-5.3 vs GPT-5 Mini, and Gemini 3.1 Pro vs 3 Flash showing faster tiers responding 2-3x quicker
+Speed comparison of Claude Opus 4.7 vs Haiku 4.5, GPT-5.5 vs GPT-5 Mini, and Gemini 3.1 Pro vs 3 Flash showing faster tiers responding 2-3x quicker

 Cause 3: Provider rate limiting is throttling you